 We will be waiting for the results of more clinical trials in patients to see how well ivermectin works in treating COVID-19.
-They will be testing what could be an effective dose of ivermectin and whether ivermectin decreases the symptoms, time for recovery and death rate from COVID-19.

 As Ivermectin is already a FDA approved medicine we already know that it has been established as safe for human use when used at the standard dose.

 Click here for more information on: COVID-19: Treatments and Vaccines

 Click here for more information on: COVID-19: Symptoms, Prevention and Risks

 - Ivermectin should not be used in patients for COVID-19, unless it is part of a clinical trial.

 - Currently there is not enough high quality evidence supporting the use of ivermectin for COVID-19 treatment.

 - More randomized clinical trials with a higher certainty of evidence are needed for ivermectin in the treatment COVID-19.

 - Ivermectin tablets are FDA approved medicine for some types of intestinal worms and ivermectin cream is FDA approved for rosacea treatment.

 - Both oral and topical ivermectin have a good safety profile at standard dosing levels.